Alabama: Bogue's Restaurant

 Downtown Anchorage's Snow City Cafe is a popular spot for made-from-scratch breakfast, which is served all day.
-The menu caters to diners of all types with fresh-prepared, local ingredients that carnivores, vegans, and gluten-free eaters will love, including Mandarin orange cream-cheese-stuffed French toast, house-made granola, and build-your-own omelets.
-Go for the "Deadliest Catch" benedict, a sampling of the Kodiak benedict with Alaskan king crab cakes and Ship Creek benedict with housemade smoked salmon cakes.
+The menu caters to diners of all types with fresh-prepared, local ingredients that carnivores, vegans, and gluten-free eaters will love, including Mandarin orange cream-cheese-stuffed French toast and house-made granola.
+Go for the Kodiak Benedict, with Alaskan king crab cakes.

-At Matt's Big Breakfast, where the "eggs are cage-free and cracked to order," breakfast is served all day at several locations in Phoenix and Tempe.
+At Matt's Big Breakfast, the meal is served all day at several locations in Phoenix and Tempe.
 Highlights of the simple breakfast menu include "The Hog & Chick," two eggs and a choice of all-natural thick-cut bacon or country sausage, served with toast and potatoes, and made-from-scratch griddle cakes with sweet cream butter and real maple syrup.

 The Pancake Shop's namesake recipe hasn't changed since the family-owned restaurant started dishing up breakfast in 1940.
 While there are plenty of flapjack options, regulars (even jockeys and trainers during horse-racing season) order a heaping stack of banana pancakes.
 Tiny bits of banana are mixed into the batter, so there's tasty fruit to savor in every morsel.